 Solar panel kits for sale from Amazon

 Similar to wholesale resellers, Amazon is another way to purchase solar equipment directly.
-Many people most commonly purchase solar panel kits from Amazon that include the majority of equipment necessary for getting a solar panel system up and running (i.e. wiring, solar panels, the inverter, etc.)
+Many people most commonly purchase solar panel kits from Amazon that include the majority of equipment necessary for getting a solar panel system up and running (i.e. wiring, solar panels, the inverter, etc.).
+Most solar panel kits are best suited for smaller applications such as for an RV or boat instead of a home.

 Solar panel kits are often used for off-grid solar panel systems, though there are grid-tied options available.
 It’s important to know exactly what equipment you’ll be receiving as part of the kit, as not all solar kits come with every component you need.
 For example, the ECO-WORTHY’s 200 Watt solar panel kit includes two separate panels and a lead acid battery, while WindyNation’s standard 200 Watt solar panel kit doesn’t include a battery (though you can add it on for an additional price).